-The result from the toxicity test of ethanol leaves extract of A. paniculata on the animals tested [19] showed that, there was no motility noticed at 4g /kg dose level.
-The animals also did not show any stereotypical reactions which may be noticed as a result of it's lethal.
+The result from the toxicity test of ethanol leaves extract of A. paniculata on the animals tested [19] showed that there was no motility noticed at 4g /kg dose level.
+The animals also did not show any stereotypical reactions which may be noticed because of their lethal nature.
 The behaviors of all the animals tested also revealed to be in good condition.
-There was no changes occurred with regards to their body mass and their regular food intake.
+There were no changes that occurred with regards to their body mass and their regular food intake.
 Hence the leave extract of A. paniculata has reflected not to pose harmful effect on the respondents [19].
-This suggest that will pose no threat when used in moderation for curative purpose.
+This suggests that will pose no threat when used in moderation for curative purpose.